-What Dedicated Devices mean for their users, administrators and IT in general?
+What do Dedicated Devices mean for their users, administrators and IT in general?
 We’ll take a look at these user groups and how they can get the best out of dedicated devices.

 The fundamental difference of ‘dedicated devices’ and ‘dedicated mobile devices’ is that mobile devices contain more intelligence and they are typically regular mobile phones, tablets or wearables used by end-users.
 The old term of ‘dedicated devices’ has typically meant generic devices dedicated for one or few jobs: tape drives, printers or plotters.

 The real value from Dedicated Mobile Devices come from the accessibility, maintenance, and easiness to adopt and use.
-Here are few examples of how users see Dedicated Devices differently and what they should know about when using those and managing devices.
+Here are a few examples of how users see Dedicated Devices differently and what they should know about when using those and managing devices.

 All Bitbar solution deployment options provide its customers to host dedicated devices that are available and visible to only a group of users.
 This allows creating a device pool used only for continuous integration runs that need to be timely executed.

-Below is explained how to setup using dedicated devices and what Dedicated Devices mean for different user groups.
+Below is explained how to set up using dedicated devices and what Dedicated Devices mean for different user groups.

 Users – Developers, Testers, QA, Anyone with Device Access

 Bitbar Testing users are typically developers, testers, QA folks and basically anyone who needs to either run test automation scripts on real devices in the cloud or do manual testing with remote devices.

 Users typically start with dashboard view.
 They see their projects on the left-hand side and can manage (create/remove/adjust) as they wish.